A Future Iconic Leader Begins Work as a Janitor’s Assistant

 Sidney J. Weinberg, who would go on to become the firm’s longest-serving senior partner and a defining leader of Wall Street, begins work as a janitor’s assistant at Goldman Sachs in 1907.

-Starting at US$5 per week as an assistant to the janitor – a role whose responsibilities included cleaning spittoons – Weinberg’s drive and initiative quickly gained notice within the firm.
+Starting at US$5 per week as an assistant to the janitor — a role whose responsibilities included cleaning spittoons — Weinberg quickly gained notice within the firm for his drive and initiative.
 He soon became head of the mailroom and caught the attention of Paul Sachs with a complete plan for its reorganization.

 Recognizing Weinberg’s raw talent and charisma, Sachs became an early champion of his career at Goldman Sachs.
 In fact, Sachs later paid the tuition for Weinberg’s first investment banking course in New York University and continued to mentor him in building a successful career with the firm.

 Weinberg’s Horatio Alger story led him from the lowest position at Goldman Sachs to becoming one of the most powerful men on Wall Street.
-He rose to senior partner of Goldman Sachs in 1930; had 35 directorships in companies like Ford, General Electric, Sears, National Dairy Products (now Kraft), and B. F. Goodrich, amidst others; and was advisor to five US presidents.
-Over the course of his career until his death in 1969, he displayed in his office the brass spittoon he polished in his first job at Goldman Sachs.
+He rose to senior partner of Goldman Sachs in 1930; held 35 directorships in companies including Ford, General Electric, Sears, National Dairy Products (now Kraft), and B. F. Goodrich; and was advisor to five US presidents.
+Over the course of his career until his death in 1969, Sidney Weinberg displayed in his office the brass spittoon he polished in his first job at Goldman Sachs.